VasylVaskivskyi/topic_modelling/wordcloud/viz_server/README.txt

 Word cloud visualization server.
-Generates svg images and sends them to the address http:/localhost:8081/orcid Where orcid is a valid ORCID.
+Generates svg images and sends them to the address http:/localhost:8081/orcid, where orcid is a valid ORCID.

 Required libraries
 d3-node, d3-cloud, canvas, mongoose